 Warning: Some Caterpillars Shouldn’t be Killed!

 There are a few caterpillars out there that belong to endangered or rare species of butterfly and moth.
 The adults are often quite beautiful or even valuable pollinators.

 For example, it’s believed that brugmansias (AKA angel’s trumpets) recently became extinct in the wild because their chief pollinator (a moth species) died out.

 Some important species to look out for are the monarch butterfly and swallowtail butterfly, both of which are easily dealt with by keeping a butterfly garden.

-When you find one of these two species in your flowers or produce gardens, simply pluck them off and take them to the butterfly area.
-Monarch caterpillars have black and yellow stripes, while swallowtails are bright green with yellow and white stripes.
+When you find one of these two species in your ornamental or produce garden, simply pluck them off and take them to the butterfly area.
+Monarch caterpillars have black and yellow stripes, while swallowtails are bright green caterpillars with yellow and white stripes.

 When in doubt, use a phone app such as Picture Insect (iOS or Android) to quickly identify the caterpillar you’re dealing with so you can research whether they’re a valuable plant ally, endangered, or a pest species.